ethereum/ERCs/ERCS/erc-draft_fractional_nft.md

 Events in ERC-721 and ERC-20 specifications share conflicting selectors on approval and transfer, meaning an adherent hybrid of the two cannot be achieved.

-This is one of the few areas where backwards compatiblity has been intentionally broken, resulting in a new series of events with either a `Fractional` or `NonFungible` prefix.
+This is one of the few areas where backwards compatibility has been intentionally broken, resulting in a new series of events with either a `Fractional` or `NonFungible` prefix.
 We believe that a decisive move to a non-conflicting, descriptive solution is ideal here, though will require external lift for indexing software.

 ### balanceOf